An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Introduction

-where $\boldsymbol{\xi}=(\xi^1,\xi^2)$ is a two-dimensional vector of i.i.d.\ space-time white noises, $\mbT^2=\mbR^2/\mbZ^2$ is the two-dimensional torus, $T\in \mbR_{+}\cup\{+\infty\}$, $\srdet\in C([0,T);\mcH^2(\mbT^2))$ and $\rho_0$ is a suitable initial data which we specify later.
-The advection comes from the Keller--Segel model of chemotaxis~\cite{keller_segel_70}.
-Our interest in~\eqref{eq:gen_rKS_intro} stems from the theory of fluctuating hydrodynamics where one would ideally set $\srdet = \sqrt{\rho}$ to obtain the Dean--Kawasaki noise~\cite{dean_96,kawasaki_94}.
+where $\boldsymbol{\xi}=(\xi^1,\xi^2)$ is a two-dimensional vector of i.i.d.\ space-time white noises, $\mbT^2=\mbR^2/\mbZ^2$ is the two-dimensional torus, $T\in(0,\infty)$ is a time horizon, $\het\in C([0,T];\mcH^2(\mbT^2))$ is a space-time heterogeneity and $\rho_0$ is some suitable initial data which we specify later.
+The advection in~\eqref{eq:gen_rKS_intro} comes from the Keller--Segel model of chemotaxis~\cite{keller_segel_70} and the noise stems from the theory of fluctuating hydrodynamics where one would ideally set $\het = \sqrt{\rho}$ to obtain the Dean--Kawasaki noise~\cite{dean_96,kawasaki_94}.
 However, it was shown in~\cite{konarovskyi_lehmann_vRenesse_19,konarovskyi_lehmann_vRenesse_20} that the equation with smooth drift only admits solutions which are empirical measures of the underlying interacting particle system.
-Hence one does not expect~\eqref{eq:gen_rKS_intro} with $\srdet = \sqrt{\rho}$ to admit non-atomic solutions.
+Hence one does not expect~\eqref{eq:gen_rKS_intro} with $\het = \sqrt{\rho}$ to admit non-atomic solutions.